A private in-person counselor costs $5,838 on average. Waystone costs $29

 Tuition strategy

-Every realistic pathway to in-state or reduced tuition is analyzed for your student’s situation — grandparent waiver programs, regional reciprocity compacts, military and veteran exceptions, and per-school merit scholarship thresholds tied to your student’s actual scores.
+In-state or reduced tuition is analyzed for your student’s situation, regional reciprocity compacts, military and veteran exceptions.

 Activity scoring and gap plan

-Every activity your student has completed is scored the way an admissions officer would score it.
+Every activity your student profile is evaluated and emulated to score the way an admissions officer would score it.
 The gaps that matter most are identified, ranked by impact, and paired with a specific action and deadline — not a general suggestion.

 Each angle is drawn from your student’s actual experiences — not a template.
 Each one includes the specific moment to anchor the essay in, the quality it reveals, and what makes it stand out to a reader who has seen thousands of applications.